ibraheemdev/boxcar/README.md

 # Performance

-Below is a benchmark where an increasing number of elements are pushed and read from the vector, comparing `boxcar::Vec` to a `RwLock<Vec>`:
+Below is a benchmark in which an increasing number of elements are pushed and read from the vector by 12 threads, comparing `boxcar::Vec` to a `RwLock<Vec>`:

 <img width="1024" alt="Benchmark" src="https://user-images.githubusercontent.com/34988408/158077026-af9b90c6-f9e7-47ab-9eb0-0c89a1302fa7.png">